cjshelton/blog/_posts/2018-12-01-creating-the-blog.md

 jekyll new --blank \Blog
 ```

 Installation is fairly trivial, and there are good instructions on the Jekyll website for installing on different environments.
+[This article][github-pages-jekyll-config-url] is also useful as it describes how to configure your Gemfile specifically for hosting on GitHub Pages.

 # Enabling GitHub Pages